smartprocure/contexture-docs/getting-started/simple-search-box.md

 ### 2. Create a Web Server With a Search Endpoint

-For the current use case of providing a text input that will run the searches, the previous code is going to live in the server.
-We'll need to expose a `/search` endpoint so we can reach this function with the client.
-For this purpose, we'll write a simple web server with `express`.
+If we want to separate the direct access to the database from the client, the previous code should live in the server.
+Our next step is to expose a `/search` endpoint so our future client can reach this function.
+In this section, we'll write a simple web server with `express` to satisfy our needs.

 #### 2.1.
 Installing the Dependencies

-For the following web server example, you'll need to install `express` and `body-parser` at the root of your project, as follows:
+You'll need to install `express` and `body-parser` at the root of your project, as follows:

     npm install --save express body-parser